-- allow you to access and make use of the Website and our Services;
+- allow you to access and make use of the Intermediary Tools;

-- administer and manage products that your Customers have with us;
+- administer and manage products that your Clients have with us; and

-- manage queries and complaints which may involve you, your Intermediary Firm or your Customers;
+- manage queries and complaints which may involve you, your Intermediary Firm or your Clients;

-We use Personal information for the purposes outlined in this paragraph 1 to support the legitimate interests of our business as an insurer, and also to perform our contract to provide your firm with products and services in accordance with the Terms of Business we have in place and in the interests of providing an efficient service to you, your firm and your Customers.
+We use Personal information for the purposes outlined in this paragraph 1 to support the legitimate interests of our business as an insurer, and also to perform our contract to provide your Intermediary Firm with products and services in accordance with the Terms of Business we have in place and in the interests of providing an efficient service to you, your firm and your Clients.

 2. To market our products and services and make improvements to our operations:

-- we will use your personal information to keep you informed about our products and services which we understand will be of interest to you, consistent with your marketing preferences.
-We explain more about this in our section on Marketing Communications and Cookies .
+- we will use your Personal Information to keep you informed about our products and services that we think will be of interest to your Clients, consistent with your marketing preferences.
+We explain more about this in our section on Marketing;

-- we will also use your personal information for research and statistical purposes to analyse how you use our Website and Services so we can improve our understanding of your needs and enhance our products and services.
+- we will also use your Personal Information for research and statistical purposes to analyse how you use our websites and Intermediary Tools so we can improve our understanding of your needs and enhance our products and services.

-We use Personal Information for the purposes outlined in this paragraph 2 for our legitimate interests or those of a third party, to promote our business and to be as efficient as we can so we can deliver the best service for you at the best price.
+We use Personal Information for the purposes outlined in this paragraph 2 for our legitimate interests or those of a third party, to promote our business and to be as efficient as we can so we can deliver the best service for you.

 3. To meet responsibilities we have to our regulators, tax officials, law enforcement and other similar bodies:

-- if you are a director or partner of your firm, we will carry out appropriate verification and credit checks.
-We use personal information for these purposes to comply with requirements we have under financial conduct rules and laws relating to anti-money laundering, financial crime and to prevent and detect fraud (see our section on Fraud Prevention and Detection for more information).
+- if you are a director or partner of your Intermediary Firm, we will carry out appropriate verification and credit checks.
+We use Personal Information for these purposes to comply with requirements we have under financial conduct rules and laws relating to anti-money laundering and financial crime and to prevent and detect fraud (see our section on Fraud Prevention and Detection for more information);

-We will also share information about you with:
+We will also share Personal Information about you with: